Professor-DanO/Linux-CUDA-Lllama.cpp-guide/README.md

 TopK = 20

-presence_penalty = 1.0

 Once you've downloaded the model, it should be in the following directory (YMMV):

 /home/dano/Downloads/Qwen3-4B-Instruct-2507-UD-Q6_K_XL.gguf

 # Starting up Llama-server and running your first inference

-We are going to use the command line interface to start the llama-server program.
+Use the command line interface to start the llama-server program.
 There are many settings that can be adjusted, and most of them will be covered here.

 ### Start a terminal window, then (assuming your model file is in the Downloads folder), enter the following: